 Coconut oil is excellent for allergies when used as a treatment.
-Adding a tablespoon to your Dog’s kibble is a perfect way for them to get it or freeze it for a fun frozen treat.
+Adding a tablespoon to your Dog’s kibble is a perfect way for them to get it or freeze it for fun frozen treat.
 They will LOVE the taste.

 Oatmeal in a “Dogs Bath”

 Fill the tub for your Dog.
-Depending on the size, one to three liters should do the trick.
+Depending on the size, one to three litres should do the trick.
 Soak your Dog in the bath for 10 minutes, rub their nose in some lotion, and towel them dry after a bath.

 Soothing your Dog with “Aloe Vera”